wrkagel/Revature_Project_0/README.md

 # Project Zero
 - Test project.
-Not for actual use.
+Not a safe application for practical use.
 ## BankingApp
 - This runs a simple express.js web server that is designed for banking operations.
 - It uses an Azure CosmosDB as the database where client and account information is stored.